 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term care patients that received the flu and pneumonia vaccines.
+This is the percent of patients that received the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Good Samaritan Health Care Center, 13.94% Percentage of Patients
+In Good Samaritan Health Care Center, 16.3% of Patients

-This metric measures the percent of long-term care patients who required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
-Many believe that this is a reasonable measure of a patient's well-being.
+This is a measure of the percentage of long-term care residents that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and continence.
+Many in the industry believe this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Good Samaritan Health Care Center, 21.78% Percentage of Residents
+In Good Samaritan Health Care Center, 17.14% of Residents

-This tells you the percent of patients who remained mobile levels over time.
-Optimizing mobility is usually a good sign for residents' health.
+This tells you the percentage of residents that retained mobility levels over time.
+Retaining mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Good Samaritan Health Care Center, 21.78 Percentage of Residents Rehospitalized
+In Good Samaritan Health Care Center, 17.14% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Good Samaritan Health Care Center, 10.98 Percentage of Patients
+In Good Samaritan Health Care Center, 15.53% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Health Care Center, 74.42% Percentage of Resident
+In Good Samaritan Health Care Center, 72.4% of Resident

 Scores for Yakima, WA